Scaling Transformations and the Origins of Light Relics Constraints from Cosmic Microwave Background Observations: Analysis of Models

 To understand the origin of these power spectra differences, we replace the \lcdm\ model with a reference model that has the same (or very nearly the same) spectra as the best-fit \lcdm\ model and that has the same light relics abundance as the light relics model of interest.
 For a graphical summary of the relationship between these three models, see Fig.~\ref{fig:use_of_reference_model}.
 We use the MWDS plus free helium model space to define such a reference model.
 The advantage of this replacement is that we are now comparing two models that are much more similar; the differences between them are fewer in number and thus the origin of the spectral differences becomes clearer.
 At the same time, the replacement has not changed the power spectra differences, so we are still developing an understanding of the same differences.

 Thus motivated, in this section we examine the performance of various approximations to the FFAT scaling; i.e., we evaluate the changes that occur to CMB power spectra under these transformations.
 We begin with the most minor departures from the FFAT scaling, and proceed toward the more major departures.
-We thus start in subsection~\ref{sec:MirrorWorld} with the MWDS, first with helium scaling and then without it.
-In subsection~\ref{sec:MixAndADM} we include the helium scaling but drop the MWDS in favor of more vanilla additional light relics.
+We thus start in Sec.~\ref{sec:MirrorWorld} with the MWDS, first with helium scaling and then without it.
+In Sec.~\ref{sec:MixAndADM} we include the helium scaling but drop the MWDS in favor of more vanilla additional light relics.
 The weakest departure from full scaling we study in this subsection preserves the free-streaming fraction of radiation (prior to hydrogen recombination) by using the appropriate mix of free-streaming and fluid additional light relics.
-We also study in subection~\ref{sec:RelicsAndYp} the two extremes of additional light relics that are purely free streaming or purely fluid-like.
-In subsection ~\ref{sec:vanilla} we look at the same model spaces, except with BBN-consistent helium instead.
+We also study in Sec.~\ref{sec:RelicsAndYp} the two extremes of additional light relics that are purely free streaming or purely fluidlike.
+In Sec.~\ref{sec:vanilla} we look at the same model spaces, except with BBN-consistent helium instead.
 As we progress away from the FFAT scaling in this manner, new physical effects become important that drive differences with the \lcdm\ best-fit power spectra.

 All of the above cases are in model spaces with zero neutrino mass and the ionization history, $x_{\rm e}(z)$, fixed to a fiducial best-fit \lcdm\ value.
-In subsection~\ref{sec:MnuAndPhysRec} we examine the quantitative symmetry-breaking impacts of neutrino mass and out-of-equilibrium recombination.
+In Sec.~\ref{sec:MnuAndPhysRec} we examine the quantitative symmetry-breaking impacts of the neutrino mass and out-of-equilibrium recombination.